 Supervised work experience in the criminal justice field.
 Includes a weekly seminar.
+Instructor permission required.
 Prerequisite: Instructor permission required.

-CJ 204 Constitutional Law (3)

-Examination of the Washington State and U.S. Constitutions as they relate to criminal justice.
+CJ 204 Constitutional Law (3) Examination of the Washington State and U.S. Constitutions as they relate to criminal justice.
 Study of the myriad Supreme Court decisions, Constitutional amendments, and their importance to criminal justice.